Updated March 8, 2023

 - Show running-configuration: If somehow people are unable to understand some piece of information of the system set up, or people have no idea about the same, then this command execution will always be useful.
 In most cases, this command provided some critical information that normally we are looking into for identifying some critical bug.

 2. Showing interfaces information

-- Show interfaces: This command provides one detailed error report view to the executor, from there they can easily identify where the exact problem is, what can be the possible root cause, given an idea of from where this issue occurred and how we can recover from this scenario.
+- Show interfaces: This command provides one detailed error report view to the executor; from there, they can easily identify where the exact problem is, what can be the possible root cause, given an idea of from where this issue occurred and how we can recover from this scenario.

 3. Show the route of IP

-- Show ip route: This CCNA command is normally providing details information about the routing table which holds the information of where we need to send the data.
+- Show ip route: This CCNA command is normally providing details information about the routing table, which holds the information of where we need to send the data.

 4. Show IP interface

-- Show ip int: This command is practically provided entire layer 3 details of an interface.
+- Show ip int: This command is practically provided with the entire layer 3 details of an interface.
 It is given information of the access list for the incoming and outgoing user, an address of the IP, the mast of network etc.